Modern, lively, and famously fashionable, spending one day in Milan isn’t quite like spending a day in any of Italy’s other popular tourist cities!

 7-minute walk from San Bernardino alle Ossa

-Pay a visit to the Piazza della Scala.
+Pay a visit to the Piazza della Scala and the Le Scala Opera House.

 4-minute walk through Galleria Vittorio Emanuele II